bondarukoleh/java_playground/info/maven.md

-    pre-site - execute processes needed prior to the actual project site generation site - generate the project's site documentation post-site - execute processes needed to finalize the site generation, and to prepare for site deployment site-deploy - deploy the generated site documentation to the specified web server
+    pre-site - execute processes needed prior to the actual project site generation site - generate the project's site documentation post-site - execute processes needed to finalize the site generation, and to prepare for site deployment site-deploy - deploy the generated site documentation to the specified web server.

 So all job is done with plugins, e.g. to copy resources to target, and compile java code - we need something like:
 ```shell script